 In June 2019, the Group completed the Reorganization by issuing 261,072,000 common shares, 105,122,000 Series A redeemable preferred shares, 185,512,580 Series B redeemable preferred shares, 43,937,180 Series B+ redeemable preferred shares and 16,574,460 Series B++ redeemable preferred shares to the shareholders of Huiye Tianze.
 After such share issuance, the total number of shares outstanding equals to that of Huiye Tianze.
+However, since the Company is an offshore entity, all PRC investors are required to have register with relevant PRC governmental authorities in order to hold equity interest in the Company.
+All shareholders, except for one shareholders that owns 21.87% equity interest of Huiye Tianze, have completed relevant registrations.
+78.13% of the shareholders received shares of the Company.
+The 21.87% shares of the Company were issued to an offshore affiliate of that shareholder.
 Concurrently the Company obtained over Huiye Tianze through Shenzhen Zhixuan by entering into a series of contractual arrangements as described in note 2b.
 As a result, Huiye Tianze became a consolidated VIE of the Group.
 The Company determined that the Reorganization is a recapitalization and accordingly prepared its financial statements using the carryover basis of assets and liabilities of Huiye Tianze and its subsidiaries.